-The yield is calculated using the following formula: average number of grapes per stick x average weight of grapes in kg x number of heads per ha gives the yield in kg / ha.
-A more precise formula, taking specific values into account, is available from the website "Service Centers Rural Areas Rhineland-Palatinate": (first cut [eyes / st.] X shoot rate [%] x average number of grapes / shoots x average grape weight [g / grape] x Stockz./ha) / 1000 = yield [kg / ha].
-An example is (12 eyes / stick x 90% x 2.2 grapes / shoot x 120 g / bunch x 5000 stick / ha) / 1000 = 14.256 kg / ha (see for specific values per variety / vine as weight / grape number under grape ).
+The yield is calculated using the following formula: average number of grapes per stick x average grape weight in kg x number of sticks per ha gives the yield in kg / ha.
+A more precise formula, taking into account specific values, comes from the website "Service Centers for Rural Rhineland-Palatinate": (first cut [eyes / st.] X shoot rate [%] x average number of grapes / shoots x average grape weight [g / grape] x Stockz./ha) / 1000 = yield [kg / ha].
+An example is (12 eyes / stick x 90% x 2.2 grapes / shoot x 120 g / grape x 5000 stick / ha) / 1000 = 14.256 kg / ha (see specific values for each grape variety / vine as weight / number of grapes under grape ).

-Section 23 (1) Wine growers (vineyard land managers) shall not place more than the maximum hectare of land, quality or predicate wine or grapes intended for their production per harvest of a given vintage.
-(2) The maximum amount per hectare is 9,000 kg of grapes or 6,750 liters of wine per hectare in the vineyard area registered and planted vineyard area for the production of land, quality or predicate wine.
-(3) If the maximum hectare quantity is exceeded, the whole quantity of the harvest may be marketed only as wine without the description of the variety or the grape variety.
+Section 23 (1) Winegrowers (managers of vineyard areas) may not place more than the maximum hectare quantity of agricultural, quality or quality wine or grapes intended for their production on the market per harvest of a vintage.
+(2) The maximum amount per hectare is 9,000 kg of grapes or 6,750 liters of wine per hectare in the vineyard area entered and planted in the vineyard area for the production of country, quality or quality wine.
+(3) If the maximum amount per hectare is exceeded, the entire amount of the harvest may only be placed on the market as wine without a grape variety or vintage.
 The verification:

-All aids, works and measures in the vineyard during the growth cycle one finds below Weingarten Care, Complete listings of the numerous cellar techniques, as well as a list of the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+All tools, work and measures in the vineyard during the growth cycle can be found at Weingarten Care, Complete lists of the numerous cellar techniques, as well as a list of wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,